-Replacing Your Aluminum Wiring is an Investment – Not An Expense
+Replace Aluminum Wiring – It is an Investment

 If you choose to sell your home in the future, it is likely that one of the first questions that prospective buyers or a home inspector will want to know is whether the wiring is aluminum or copper.
-If it is the aluminum, then you can expect this to be reflected in a below-market offer.
-Or in some cases, prospective buyers may change their minds and focus on other properties where replacing the wiring is not an extra expense they’ll have to undertake themselves.
+If it is aluminum, then you can expect this to be reflected in a below-market offer.
+Or in some cases, prospective buyers may change their minds and focus on other properties where they need not make extra expenses to replace aluminum wiring.

-Given the risks noted above, some insurance companies insist prior to a renewal that homeowners replace their aluminum wire with copper wire, or that their aluminum wiring is inspected by the Electrical Safety Authority (this is carried out by licensed residential or commercial contractors in Toronto, or your respective city if you live in Mississauga, Markham, etc.).
+Given the risks noted above, some insurance companies insist prior to renewal that homeowners replace aluminum wiring with copper wiring, or that their aluminum wiring is inspected by the Electrical Safety Authority (this is carried out by licensed residential or commercial contractors in Toronto, or your respective city if you live in Mississauga, Markham, etc.).
 Most insurance companies grandfather existing clients.
 New clients must rewire or “check and correct” all existing devices, junction boxes, and panels throughout the house.

-To learn more about replacing the aluminum wiring in your home, contact Langstaff & Sloan today at 416.503.2033.
+To learn more about how to replace aluminum wiring in your home, contact Langstaff & Sloan today at 416.503.2033.
 Discover why we are one of the most trusted and respected residential and commercial electrical contractors in Ontario.